bazelbuild/bazel/site/docs/bazel-and-java.md

 a `BUILD` file and registering it either by adding `register_toolchain` rule to the `WORKSPACE` file or by using [`--extra_toolchains`](user-manual.html#flag--extra_toolchains) flag.

+The toolchain will only be used when `source_version` attribute matches the value specified by `--java_language_version` flag.

 Example toolchain configuration: